marcelpetrick/DevNotes/BeenThereSeenThat/20220614_QtDevCon_Day1/README.md

 --------

 ## the jouney to the cloud has to go through the edge - Dario Freddi
-* 5 stages of grief: denial, anger, bargainin, dperession, acceptance
+* 5 stages of grief: denial, anger, bargainin, deperession, acceptance
 * technology is nothing, but a mean to enable a use case
 * technology is something which should not get in the way to do something
 * techn. and customer demand evolve fast than ever; turns out the learning curve is still there